MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### Windows Server Host

 The steps listed in this table can be used to deploy a container host to Windows Server 2016 TP4 and Windows Server Core 2016.
 Included are the configurations necessary for both Windows Server and Hyper-V Containers.

-If Hyper-V Containers will not be used, the noted* steps can be skipped.
+\* Only required if Hyper-V Containers will be deployed.
+\** Only required if Docker will be used to create and manage containers.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:100%" cellpadding="5" cellspacing="5">
 <tr valign="top">